minhphan03/apple-music-replay/README.md

 I came to another solution using Apple MusicKit to develop this tracker, but it costs a subscription price so I thought it would be better doing a manual export (3-click only) and running a batch script, which came at a no cost solution.

 Therefore, I have to manually export a data file of the playlist, which updates every weekend.
-On this repository are folders by week, each of them includes:
+In this repository are playlist folders, each of them contains comma-separated value (CSV) files of the playlist captured weekly.
-* a csv file (delimited by a tab).

-* a table in markdown file for viewing purposes.

 I only include 7 fields in the tables (no. id, song title, artist, album title, genre, song length, and number of plays) for simplicity.
 These fields are relevant for further data visualization and demonstration.